-In 2014, we bought an ENG news van for our coast to coast mobile tour from a broadcast gear broker in LA.
-The van as it came to him, was a kind of Frankensteinian Austin based news van turned Time Warner van, turned who knows what.
-Thus it sat in the brokers lot until we stumbled across it and somehow fell in love.
-We noted “Unit 11” written on material in the van, so we gave it its name (we also call her Blanche).
-After new tires, a serpentine belt, battery, locks, and steering wheel we then took everything out, down to the racks themselves.
-We noted the van had a working mast, lights, interior system, working art monitors, and a sound board.
-Using what we could, we slowly built out the rest.
+In 2014, we bought an ENG news van from a broadcast van broker in Los Angeles for our E.S.P.
+TV Coast to Coast mobile tour.
+We noted “Unit 11” written on material inside the van, so we gave the van its due name (we also call her Blanche).
+After more than 6000 miles in one month, and upgrades to tires, serpentine belt, battery, locks, and steering wheel, we then gutted the old down to the wall racks and built out the new.
+The van had some working elements that we've kept in place such as a working mast, lights, interior power system, CRT monitors, DV deck, and sound board.
+Using what we could, we slowly built out the rest with items from our studio as well as custom made instrumentation.

 Today, Unit 11 is a mobile studio that focuses on transmission based research and practice.
 It has been re-outfitted with analog electronic tools for the focus and exploration of electro-magnetic signal based media.
 Broadcast grade analog video editing and manipulation equipment pair with modular video and sound equipment via a series of patch bays that also allow for multiple auxiliary inputs and outputs.
 CRT monitors line the back wall of the van framed by playback devices ranging from VHS, BetaSP, and DV cam.
 An Otari stereo 1/4" reel-to-reel deck sits on a rack under a custom radioOrgan-a hand-crafted modular FM transmission system built from obsolete electronics, by Ed Bear.

 For one month out of the year, the van becomes a residency for artists who work in expanded cinema, video, sound, broadcast, or other areas of experimental transmission.
 The residency is site specific, partnering with a geographical area or institution.
-Each residency culminates in a live performance from the van at host location that is recorded and broadcast on cable access in NYC via E.S.P.
-TV.
+Each residency culminates in a live performance from the van at host location that is recorded and broadcast on cable access in Manhattan on our E.S.P.
+TV program with Manhattan Neighborhood Network (MNN).

 This project was launched with the support of a Franklin Furnace Grant, 2015.